RolandHughes/ls-cs/README.md

 ## System Requirements

-To use the Ls-Cs libraries a C++17 compiler and a C++17 standard library are required.
+To use the LsCs libraries a C++17 compiler and a C++17 standard library are required.
 In the root directory you will find the following to install build
 dependencies:

-1. ls-cs-Deb-build-dependencies.sh     - for Debian based distros like Ubuntu
+1. LsCs-Deb-build-dependencies.sh       - for Debian based distros like Ubuntu
-2. ls-cs-Manjaro-build-dependencies.sh - for Manjaro based distros
+2. LsCs-Manjaro-build-dependencies.sh - for Manjaro based distros
-3. ls-cs-RPM-build-dependencies.sh     - for RPM based distros like OpenSuSE
+3. LsCs-RPM-build-dependencies.sh      - for RPM based distros like OpenSuSE

 The above install some extra development tools.
 If you are installing on a distro that is much older (or newer) than currently being used for development you might have to tweak a few version numbers.
 They install everything you need to build a package for distribution.

-Ls-Cs CMake build files are provided with the source distribution.
+LsCs CMake build files are provided with the source distribution.
 You will also find:

-1. build-ls-cs-deb.sh   -   Build a DEB package
+1. build-LsCs-deb.sh   -   Build a DEB package
-2. build-ls-cs-rpm.sh   -   Build an RPM package
+2. build-LsCs-rpm.sh   -   Build an RPM package
 3. local-build.sh           -   Build and install into a local directory tree

 ### Building